GROOC = MOOC for groups

 Our Track-Record of Social Learning Henry Mintzberg has been engaging managers in social learning for almost two decades, in novel programs such as the International Masters in Practicing Management for business and the International Masters for Health Leadership for healthcare.
 These social programs have put McGill at the forefront of pedagogical innovation.

-Social Learning for Social Impact will be launched by McGillx in September, 2015.
+Social Learning for Social Impact was launched by McGillx on September 16, 2015.